malevitzch/spaceships/README.md

 ## features
 - Ships created from json rather than by hand in code
+- Extend json projectile types to allow for non-standard ones
 - EnemyController
 - Add some actual weapons or anything that can test the functionality of SimpleTriggerModule
 - PhysicObject could have some nicer constructors